nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 - SHALL return a `Bundle` of `type` searchset, containing either:
     - One or more `documentReference` resource that conforms to the `nrls-documentReference-1` profile; or
     - One `OperationOutcome` resource if the interaction is a success, however no documentReference record has been found.
-- The NRLS server will return the versionId of each DocumentReference along with an Etag whose value matches the versionId..
+- The NRLS server will return the versionId of each DocumentReference.

 Failure: